 The Gap Between Branding and Response

 Virtually every marketer spending over $10 million a year on advertising does so because they know that their brand matters.
 Yet, mix modeling and MTA vendors do a lousy job at measuring the connection between brand and behavior.
-A person-level analysis connecting brand perceptions to subsequent sales behaviors is necessary so marketers can properly value brand-building activities.
+A person-level analysis connecting brand equity to subsequent sales behaviors is necessary so marketers can properly value brand-building activities.
 In Gartner’s Total Marketing Measurement, they include measuring how the consumer feels as part of brand experience measurement.
 In Forrester’s Unified Measurement they encourage brand measurement.
 However, if vendors measure brand at all, it is only on a superficial indirect trend regression level.

 What is needed is a direct person-level connection.
 The indirect measurement fails to capture the majority of the meaningful relationship between brand and behavior.
 This is frustrating to many marketers because they understand that an optimization that fails to directly connect brand and behavior will result in under-spending on many valuable brand-building activities.